gru-github/watch4000/README.md

 # watch4000
-*** UPDATE 21-Nov-2022: Brandmeister API V1 seems offline now.
-The used command 'pistar-bmapi' fails with error 404.
-*** Changes for API V2 will come soon ***

 Addon for pi-star running on a DUPLEX (simplex not supported!) hotspot with a Brandmeister server.
 During a running QSO TG4000 calls are not working.
 This software monitors the logfile for TG4000 events and calls bmapi with dropdyn and dropqso.